bassjobsen/Bootstrap-3-Typeahead/README.md

 CSS
 ===
 There is no additional css required to use the plugin.
-Bootstrap's css contains all required styles in the `.dropdownmenu` class.
+Bootstrap's css contains all required styles in the `.dropdown-menu` class.
 The original CSS add a `z-index` of 1051 to the dropdownmenu via the typeahead class.
 You could add this if you need it.
 `.typeahead { z-index: 1051;}` (less or css).

 Usage